Azure-Samples/aks-store-demo/src/store-admin/README.md

 docker compose up
 ```

-With the services running, open a new terminal and navigate to the `store-front` directory.
+With the services running, open a new terminal and navigate to the `store-admin` directory.
 Then run the following commands:

 ```bash
 export VUE_APP_PRODUCT_SERVICE_URL=http://localhost:3002/